saiganesh419/movie-trailer-website/README.md

 ## Description

-My project movie trailer is about containing my set of favourite movies and on clicking the images of the movie poster it's youtube trailer is played on the same tab by hovering the background.
+This movie trailer web site consist of movie tiles of some movies when you click on the movie tiles its youtube trailer is opened in same window.

 ## Stack used